 After Hibbard’s retirement in 1982, he and Ruby spent several years traveling extensively.
 They went to Hawaii to visit friends, to China with the Berea College Country Dancers, and twice to Europe and Great Britain with the Nashville Country Dancers.

-In 1991, Alan and his wife Diane had their first child, Alice, and Ruby found a new outlet for her nurturing personality.
-Alice was soon joined by a sister, Phoebe, and a brother, Jack.
+In 1991, Alan and his wife Diane had their first of three children, and Ruby found a new outlet for her nurturing personality.

-In 2001, shortly after visiting Jonathan and his wife Siobhan in California to see her youngest grandchild, Anna, for the first time, Ruby had a stroke that left her partially disabled.
+In 2001, shortly after visiting Jonathan and his wife Siobhan in California to see her youngest grandchild for the first time, Ruby had a stroke that left her partially disabled.
 Despite the severity of her stroke and myriad other health problems, she stayed mentally strong and forward looking.
-Ruby was grateful that she and Hibbard had visited Anna when they did, and she remained adamant that she would recover enough to move back into her house.
+Ruby was grateful that she and Hibbard visited California when they did, and she remained adamant that she would recover enough to move back into her house.
 Ruby was able to move back home, and Hibbard became her primary caregiver until his death in 2006.

 In 2007, Ruby moved to California to be near Jonathan and his family.
 Despite her age and infirmities, Ruby kept socially active until her death, and was out to the doctor and the drugstore the day before she died.
 She deeply missed the South and stayed in touch with friends and family by phone, email and the many Christmas cards that she sent out each year.
 Ruby greatly cherished the visits from Nashville friends who came to see her when they were in California.
 Over the years, Ruby and her sister Ruth maintained a close relationship and called each other every week.
 One of Ruby's greatest joys was getting together with family at Thanksgiving.
 Ruby also made new friends of all ages in California, and was a favorite patient of her doctors and physical therapists, so much so that one of her doctors used Ruby as a "test patient" for his UCSF medical students.